-109. The Ministry does not have sufficient information to inform a decision on whether it supports an additional recourse mechanism or its preferred recourse mechanism at this point of the policy process.
+- 109. The Ministry does not have sufficient information to inform a decision on whether it supports an additional recourse mechanism or its preferred recourse mechanism at this point of the policy process.
 At a high level, and in accordance with the multi-criteria analysis, the Ministry considers that if an additional recourse mechanism is preferred, it should be situated within either the Parliamentary or Executive branches of Government.
 The Ministry notes that a Parliamentary mechanism may align more closely with the stated objectives based on preliminary analysis, however some Parliamentary mechanisms (e.g. where amendments to Standing Orders are required) may be more appropriately determined by Parliament itself.
 Further work is needed to identify the relative costs and benefits of specific recourse mechanisms within Parliament and/or the Executive.
-This analysis will be informed by feedback provided through the public consultation process, as well as further design work undertaken by the Ministry.
+This analysis will be informed by feedback provided through the public consultation process, as well as further design work undertaken by the Ministry. - 110.
+However, the Ministry has sufficient evidence to conclude that the recourse mechanism should not sit within the Judiciary branch of Government.
+[Redacted content 9(2)(h)]

 111. This in turn may result in a significant inhibitive effect on government agencies and Ministers in the policy options analysed and pursued.
 The increased resourcing requirements to participate in a court process scrutinising decisions and compliance would be certain to eventuate where a recourse mechanism is established within the Judiciary, which makes the realisation of this risk comparatively certain.
 While any new recourse mechanism is likely to have some impact to this effect, the risk of this is significantly lessened if a recourse mechanism is situated within Parliament as the mechanism will be unlikely to be judicially reviewable.
-9(2)(h)
+[Redacted content 9(2)(h)]